Fall 2025

 “We have the most generous faculty of any school at Emory and maybe in the country,” says Kathryn Graves, senior associate dean for advancement and alumni engagement.
 Several faculty have established their own endowment funds or provided substantial financial investments to the school on top of their investment of time and expertise.

-Rollins has two endowed departments, the Hubert Department of Global Health and the Gangarosa Department of Environmental Health, made possible through significant monetary contributions from Richard and Linda Hubert and Eugene and Rose Gangarosa.
+Rollins has two endowed departments, the Hubert Department of Global Health and the Gangarosa Department of Environmental Health, made possible through significant contributions from the Hubert Foundation and Eugene and Rose Gangarosa.

 “This level of commitment is unique to Rollins and is the only school with endowed departments at Emory,” says Graves.